 Creating NGSS Aligned Assessments

 Sarah describes her early experiences with the NGSS.
-Sarah and her team decided to jump right into the NGSS and create performance tasked.
-The used argument-driven inquiry (ADI) as a framework to build these assessments.
+Sarah and her team decided to jump right into the NGSS and create performance tasks.
+They used argument-driven inquiry (ADI) as a framework to build these assessments.

 Of course, these assessments weren't perfect upon their creation.
 After field-testing the assessments, her team revised them to fix these issues.